EricMbouwe/Apple-clone/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
+Start by:

+* Forking the project
+* Cloning the project to your local machine
+* `cd` into the project directory
+* Run `git checkout -b your-branch-name`
+* Make your contributions
+* Push your branch up to your forked repository
+* Open a Pull Request with a detailed description to the development branch of the original project for a review

+##### Please feel free to contribute to any of these!

 Feel free to check the [issues page](https://github.com/EricMbouwe/Apple-clone/issues).